Can Alcohol Use Cause Cancer?

 Even modest drinking, defined as one drink or less per day, has been linked to a slightly increased risk of certain types of cancer.

-What Types of Cancer Are Related to Alcohol?
+Different Types of Cancer Linked to Alcohol

 - Esophageal cancer: Alcohol is linked to an increased risk of developing esophageal squamous cell carcinoma, a type of cancer that occurs in the esophagus (throat or food pipe).
 The dangers of drinking alcohol, compared to not consuming any at all, can range from a 1.3 times higher risk for light drinkers to a 5-fold greater danger for heavy drinkers.
+(9)

 - Liver cancer: Regular, heavy alcohol consumption roughly doubles the risk of developing two types of liver cancer.

 - Breast cancer: Research has found an increased risk of breast cancer with alcohol intake.
 Light drinkers have a slightly elevated breast cancer risk.
 Moderate drinkers and heavy drinkers have a greater risk of danger.
+(10)

 - Colorectal cancer: People who consume moderate to heavy amounts of alcohol are at higher risk for developing cancers of the colon and rectum.
 This increased risk is about 1.2-1.5 times greater than that experienced by non-drinkers.
+(11)

-Little or inconsistent evidence exists about the connection between alcohol consumption and cancers of the ovary, prostate, stomach, uterus, or bladder.
-However, research suggests alcohol consumption may increase the risk of developing melanoma, prostate cancer, and pancreatic cancer.
+However, research suggests alcohol consumption may increase the risk of developing a cancer diagnosis, such as melanoma, prostate cancer, or pancreatic cancer.

 - Smoking